dyjudealexis/admin-e-commerce-medusa/README.md

 # 🛒 E-Commerce Admin

-A modern admin dashboard for managing products, orders, and customers in an e-commerce platform powered by Medusa.js.
+A modern admin dashboard for managing products, orders, and customers in an e-commerce platform powered by Medusa.js, developed by Jude Alexis Dy.

 ## 🚀 Features